ashuvssut/women-safety-app/README.md

-## Development in Progress...
+## Development Plans

-- Release v0.1-alpha is all ready to use (SOS featue works fine).
-Articles screen and Video Library screens are not implemented.
+- Current Release v1.0.0 is all ready to use (SOS featue works fine).
+It has a new polished UI and added major improvements in User Experience.

-- Release v0.2-alpha will bring on improvements and add those pending screens. (see Projects tab)
+- Release v2.0.0 will bring on improvements and add Articles screen and Video Library screens (to be implemented). (see Projects tab)

-- Contributions via PRs are appreaciated
+- Contributions via PRs are appreciated

 ## Project Explanation